 Janet was appointed to the Board in October 2013.
 She is the appointed Senior Independent Director and member of the Nominations Committee.

-Janet has a passion for sport and is an active netball player, as well as having exposure to professional level training and coaching regime in football over many years.
+Janet has a passion for sport in general and is an active netball player.

 Independent non-executive Director

 Gill was appointed to the Board in October 2014